vignesh19032005/vignesh19032005/README.md

 # About Me 🚀

 Welcome to my GitHub!
-I'm a **Pre-final Year B.Tech Student** in **AI & Data Science** with a passion for building AI-driven tools and projects.
+I'm a **Final Year B.Tech Student** in **AI & Data Science** with a passion for building AI-driven tools and projects.
 Below you'll find some of my notable projects, hackathon achievements, and tech skills.
 Feel free to explore!

 ---